85 Painting Ideas That Will Inspire You To Pick Up a Brush Right Now

 Photo: Stock Photos from RossHelen/Shutterstock

-When it comes to painting, everyone starts out on an even playing field—those that paint well have built their skills over time.
+When it comes to painting, everyone starts on an even playing field—those who paint well have built their skills over time.
 Doing so, however, requires patience, and for you to put brush to canvas (or paper) and increase your aptitude stroke by stroke.
 We’ve seen this happen in a drawing; just a few years of drawing practice can mean the difference between a sketch that’s just okay and one that shows extraordinary talent.

-Table of Contents hide
+Table of Contents show

 We've put together a list of painting ideas that anyone can try.